Yuletide: 131% surge in airfares to S'East, S'South sparks passengers’ outcry

 By Dickson Omobola

-The price adjustments, which usually take effect mostly from December 1, come four months to the Christmas and New Year season, when airlines usually experience higher demands.
+The price adjustments, which usually take effect mostly from December 1, come four months to the Christmas and New Year season, when airlines usually experience higher demand.

 Findings by Vanguard showed that Nigeria’s largest airline, Air Peace, has jacked up its one-way economy ticket from Lagos to Asaba in Delta State from N147,000 to N337,500.